Jaycobe96/heapsort/README.md

 GNU General Public License for more details.

 Algorithm is designed with help of this book:
-Thomas H. Cormen; Charles E. Leiserson; Ronald L. Rivest; Clifford Stein; Introduction to algorithms fourth edidtion.
+Thomas H. Cormen; Charles E. Leiserson; Ronald L. Rivest; Clifford Stein; Introduction to algorithms fourth edition.